CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 12 - Drameth.md

 Nalien calmed down after a while and seemed more lucid than ever we had seen her.
 Thanking Amdiriel she rose to her feet.
 "I believe that Drameth is finally at rest and is houseless no more.
 I would have wanted it to end differently but perhaps this is the only path open to her.
 Thank you all for caring for me while I was - somewhere else in my mind."

 "Now I am ready to sail from Middle Earth.
 I will make my way to the Grey Havens.
 Again you have my thanks.
 Before I go, I leave you with these gifts."
 Nalien removed her bow from her shoulder and laid it in Amdiriel's hands.
-"This is Thaliondir - the Starlight Bow, made by the bow-master Aerandir.
+"This is Gilthoniel - the Starlight Bow, made by the bow-master Aerandir.
 It is said he infused the light of the stars in it, providing guidance to the arrows that fly from it, even in darkness."

 "To you Ereborn I leave Elessar's Grace."
 She held out a beautiful crystal pendant.
 "Call upon it when your wounds are great."